What is an OP Student Trip Leader?

 In addition, trip leaders are expected to obtain a minimum of Wilderness First Aid or Wilderness First Responder (preferred) medical training within their first year.
 Other certifications such as swift water rescue and avalanche safety are required to lead certain trips.
 Trip leaders that fulfill their commitments are eligible for certification course discounts and professional discounts on equipment purchases.

-All new/incoming trip leaders are required to attend the trip leader orientation and training trip over Labor Day weekend.
+All new and incoming trip leaders are required to attend the trip leader orientation and training trip over Labor Day weekend.

 Applications are accepted via Aggie Handshake and positions are filled as needed.
 Most hiring takes place towards the end of spring semester and prior to the start fall semester.
 Positions for incoming Freshman will be available starting in August with priority given to those that attend the Natural Bridges wilderness experience.
 Hiring may take place at any time when needed.
 Selected candidates will be contacted for an interview.
 It may take several weeks after you apply before you are contacted.